Sergio González Rodríguez: Recognition

-The work Huesos en el desierto was a finalist at the Lettre Ulysses International Prize of Literary Reporting in Germany and received the Herralde Novel Prize in 2004.
+The work Huesos en el desierto was a finalist at the Lettre Ulysses International Prize of Literary Reporting in Germany and a finalist in the Herralde Novel Prize in 2004.

 El triángulo imperfecto (2003) was a finalist of the Antonin Artaud Prize for novels in Mexico.

 In 2013, he won the Premio Casa América Catalunya a la Libertad de Expresión en Iberoamérica, followed by the Anagrama Essay Prize for Campo de guerra in 2014.